1957: Mickey and Sylvia topped the Billboard R&B chart with their first and biggest hit, “Love Is Strange.”

 1993: Former Guadalcanal Diary lead singer and guitarist Murray Attaway released his only solo album, In Thrall, which includes contributions from Jackson Browne, Aimee Mann, Benmont Tench, Nicky Hopkins, Jim Keltner, Robbie Blunt, David Mansfield, and Steven Soles.

-Fred Neil, folk singer-songwriter who never achieved commercial success, but is best known through other artists’ recordings of his songs, particularly “Everybody’s Talkin’,” was born in Cleveland, OH in 1936.
+Fred Neil, influential singer-songwriter in the Greenwich Village folk scene who never achieved commercial success, but is best known through other artists’ recordings of his songs, particularly “Everybody’s Talkin’,” was born in Cleveland, OH in 1936.

 Jerry Jeff Walker, country music singer and songwriter, was born Ronald Clyde Crosby in Oneonta, NY in 1942.